What is the processionary caterpillar?

 Dogs exposed to processionary caterpillars may exhibit several symptoms, often serious and requiring rapid intervention.
 Here are the most common signs:

-• Irritation and Edema of the Mouth and Tongue : Dogs often attempt to play with or eat these caterpillars, resulting in direct exposure to the toxin.
-Inflammation of all or part of the tongue leading to infection and necrosis.
-Necrosis, which makes the dog unable to feed itself, leaves the veterinarian no other choice than to partially amputate the tongue and sometimes euthanize your dog.
+- Mouth and Tongue Irritation and Swelling : Dogs often try to play with or eat these caterpillars, resulting in direct exposure to the toxin.
+Inflammation of all or part of the tongue leads to infection and necrosis.
+The necrosis, which renders the dog unable to eat, leaves the veterinarian with no other option than to partially amputate the tongue and sometimes euthanize the dog.

-• Eye Damage : Contact with eyes may cause severe conjunctivitis.
+- Eye injuries : Contact with the eyes can cause severe conjunctivitis.

-• Skin Reactions : Itching and rash may appear on exposed areas.
+- Skin Reactions : Itching and rashes may appear on exposed areas.

 If you suspect your dog has been exposed to processionary caterpillars, it is crucial to act quickly and consult a veterinarian.
 Treatments may include:

-• Treatment of Lesions : Cleaning the affected areas and administration of specific ointments or creams.
+- Treatment of Injuries : Cleaning of affected areas and administration of specific ointments or creams.

 Prevention is the key to protecting your dog from the dangers of processionary caterpillars.
 Here are some measures to take:

-• Avoid Infested Areas : During active caterpillar season, usually early spring to late summer, avoid walks in areas known to be infested.
+- Avoid Infested Areas : During the active season of the caterpillars, generally from early spring to late summer, avoid walks in areas known to be infested.

-• Active Surveillance : Be vigilant when walking in the forest or near pine trees, and prevent your dog from approaching nests or caterpillars on the ground.
+- Active Surveillance : Be vigilant during walks in the forest or near pine trees, and prevent your dog from approaching nests or caterpillars on the ground.

-• On your land; Treat pines, conifers, oaks : Contact a specialized company to treat your trees.
-Biological Treatment (a bacteria called Thuringian Bacillus) by spraying, as well as pheromone traps, or Eco traps.
-Also place tit nest boxes.
-The cuckoo is also effective!
+- On your property; Treat pines, conifers, and oaks : Contact a specialist company to treat your trees.
+Biological treatment (a bacterium called Bacillus thuringiensis) is available via spraying, as well as pheromone traps or eco-traps.
+Also, install nest boxes for tits.
+Cuckoos are also effective!

 The different phases of their life cycle of the processionary caterpillar:

-• Period : Late summer to early fall (August to September).
+- Period : Late summer until early autumn (August to September).

-• Description : Female moths lay their eggs in tight rows on the branches of host trees, mainly pine trees.
+- Description : Female moths lay their eggs in tight rows on the branches of host trees, mainly pines.
 A single clutch can contain up to 300 eggs.

-• Description : The eggs hatch about a month after laying, releasing the young caterpillars.
-These larvae begin to feed on the needles of host trees.
+- Description : The eggs hatch approximately one month after being laid, releasing the young caterpillars.
+These larvae begin to feed on the needles of the host trees.

-• Description : As they grow, caterpillars weave silky nests on tree branches to protect themselves from the cold and predators.
-They live communally in these nests, coming out at night to feed in groups.
+- Description : As they grow, the caterpillars weave silken nests on tree branches to protect themselves from the cold and predators.
+They live communally in these nests, coming out at night to feed together.

-• Description : In the spring, the caterpillars leave their nest by forming long processions on the ground to find a suitable place in the ground where they will burrow.
-This phase is characteristic and gives their name to processionary caterpillars.
+- Description : In spring, the caterpillars leave their nests, forming long processions on the ground to find a suitable spot in the soil where they will burrow.
+This phase is characteristic and gives processionary caterpillars their name.

-• Description : Once buried, the caterpillars transform into nymphs in the soil.
-This phase of metamorphosis lasts several weeks.
+- Description : Once buried, the caterpillars transform into pupae in the soil.
+This metamorphosis phase lasts several weeks.

-• Description : Adult butterflies emerge from the ground, completing the life cycle.
+- Description : Adult butterflies emerge from the soil, thus completing the life cycle.
 Shortly after emerging, they mate, and the females lay eggs, beginning a new cycle.

 Conclusion